A year of my 'stretch' project

 For my third completed quilt of the month I was back raiding the Blues and Greens in my stash, clearly needing another break from the pinks.
 This one also used scraps leftover from previous quilts, but with the addition of some other fabrics from my stash.
 And by now, I was firmly entrenched in the straight line quilting - I think it works particularly well with this quilt.

 October’s completed quilt was one that the central block challenged me unnecessarily, though partly because I switched machines part-way through.
-That resulted in completely mismatched seams for one test block, so that was discarded and a new one made - I guess that’s the purpose of test blocks, and you’d never now in resulting Marmalade Hearts quilt, would you?
+That resulted in completely mismatched seams for one of the central test blocks, so that was binned and a new one made - I guess that’s the purpose of test blocks, and you’d never know in the resulting Marmalade Hearts quilt, would you?

 Which brings me onto the last completed quilt of 2025 - the Ohio Flower Garden - and another that I’ve played with the layout of and have used all floral fabric, and there’s a lot but I think it turned out well.